 This week, Kaleigh Moore joins us for the third in a new series of Dumb Questions for Brilliant Marketers.
 In this interview, we talk about her experience running an e-Commerce business in the early days of internet marketing, the impact COVID has had on the content marketing industry, her advice for clients, and how her social media reach affects her business.

-Dumb Questions for Brilliant Marketers: Kaleigh Moore, eCommerce Writer and Marketing Consultant
+nDash’s Discussion with Brilliant Marketer: Kaleigh Moore – eCommerce Writer and Marketing Consultant

 nDash: Thanks for being here with us!
 We’ll dive right in.
 You run a busy freelance writing business – how do you find time to connect with your followers and nurture relationships with your clients?

 Kaleigh Moore: I work with most of my clients on a fairly long-term basis.
 Several years in a row, if not every single month.
 I think it’s just a matter of delivering consistently high-quality work, and by maintaining that quality of work, people are happy to come back and maintain the relationship.
 I don’t do any outbound marketing or ads–at this point, it’s all referral-based.

 The way I connect with my followers is two-fold.
 Number one, I have a newsletter that I have sent out twice a month for almost six years now—consistently sharing value there, teaching lessons about writing and freelancing, and sharing stories.
 That’s a creative outlet for me.

 Second, Twitter.
 I spend a lot of time on Twitter.
 I have a pretty sizeable following there and use it as my water cooler throughout the day to check in on things, share random thoughts, and go back and forth with people.
 That’s been a great source of community for me.
 Twitter is also sometimes how I get new clients.
 People know me from Twitter, or there’ll be an introduction made, and so we go from Tweets to the inbox, and sometimes it develops from there.
 That’s the big thing for me.